Touching the future: Mastering physical contact with new algorithm for robots

 Penn Engineers have developed a new algorithm that allows robots to react to complex physical contact in real time, making it possible for autonomous robots to succeed at previously impossible tasks, like controlling the motion of a sliding object.

-The algorithm, known as consensus complementarity control (C3), may prove to be an essential building block of future robots, translating directions from the output of artificial intelligence tools like large language models, or LLMs, into appropriate action.
+The algorithm, known as consensus complementarity control (C3), may prove to be an essential building block of future robots, translating directions from the output of tools like large language models, or LLMs, into appropriate action.

 “Your large language model might say, ‘Go chop an onion,'” says Michael Posa, Assistant Professor in Mechanical Engineering and Applied Mechanics (MEAM) and a core faculty member of the General Robotics, Automation, Sensing and Perception (GRASP) Lab.
 “How do you move your arm to hold the onion in place, to hold the knife, to slice through it in the right way, to reorient it when necessary?”